-As a personality trait, narcissism can come in many forms and levels of severity.
+As a personality trait, narcissism can be overt, covert, antagonistic, communal, or malignant.
 As a mental health condition, there’s only one diagnosis.

 - extreme self-focus